• Skip to primary navigation

 6. They create schedules and stick to them

-Try this for yourself– work haphazardly one day and with a fixed schedule the next.
+Try this for yourself—work haphazardly one day and with a fixed schedule the next.
 Which one was the more productive day?

 7. They ask for help

-No one can do it alone, no, not even you.
+No one can do it alone, not even you.
 And despite what your mother says, you are certainly not the best at everything.
 I’m sure you could be, but do you really want to be?

 There are things you can and should ask for help with.
-This may mean hiring childcare for certain times in the day when you need a couple of uninterrupted hours of work, or hiring people to do a bit of research or transcription for you.
-Sure, you could spend three hours transcribing that interview, but wouldn’t you rather source that bit of work out to someone else and focus on what you really enjoy and are good at?
+This may mean hiring childcare for certain times in the day when you need a couple of uninterrupted hours of work, or hiring people to do research and transcription for you.
+Sure, you could spend three hours doing all the bookkeeping in your business, but wouldn’t you rather outsource that bit of work out to someone else and focus on what you really enjoy and are good at?

 FREE RESOURCE: